 PLS-SEM does not assume that the data is normally distributed, which implies that parametric significance tests (e.g., as used in regression analyses) cannot be applied to test whether coefficients such as outer weights, outer loadings and path coefficients are significant.
 Instead, PLS-SEM relies on a nonparametric bootstrap procedure (Efron and Tibshirani, 1986; Davison and Hinkley, 1997) to test the significance of estimated path coefficients in PLS-SEM.

-The parameter estimates (e.g., outer weights, outer loadings and path coefficients) estimated from the subsamples are used to derive standard errors for the estimates.
-With this information, t-values are calculated to assess each estimate's significance.
+The parameter estimates (e.g., outer weights, outer loadings and path coefficients) obtained from the subsamples are used to derive the 95% confidence intervals for significance testing (e.g., original PLS-SEM results are significant when they are outside the confidence interval).
+In addition, bootstrapping provides the standard errors for the estimates, which allow t-values to be calculated to assess the significance of each estimate.

 Bootstrapping Settings in SmartPLS